Alexia-May/cmd_line_git_challenge/README.md

 # Command Line & Git Challenge

-This is my challenge repo
+This is a repository created as part of MAKERS Software engineering bootcamp for the basic programming week.